Threats & Risks

 We typically wouldn't recommend blocking site access or network access for risk levels 2-4 because our data collected for risks levels 2-4 could of course be a dynamic or shared IP or in some rare instances could potentially be stale.

 Our best practice recommends would typically be if you are looking at a API integration into FraudGuard to leverage automated blocks of threats, then we recommend blocking all threats with a risk level of 5 and typically limit application access if possible for risks 2-4.
-If a risk level of 5 attempts to access your network or application, this same IP has attempted to attack one or multiple of our honeypot nodes in the recent future and in our opinion should be blocked in order to secure your application.
+If a risk level of 5 attempts to access your network or application, this same IP has previously attempted to attack one or multiple of our honeypot nodes in the recent past and in our opinion should be blocked in order to secure your application.

 Threat Types are fairly self explanatory and are used to target a specific type of threat vs. risk.
 If the IP address being checked has never been logged or been identified as a risk, the value of threat will be 'unknown'.